 Credit Limitations and Calculation

-- Programs without an approved sponsor
+- Programs with no approved sponsor

-- Committee and technical meetings (limited to 10 hours)
+- Committee and technical meetings (10 hours)

-- Reading of Published Materials (limited to 10 hours)
+- Reading of published material (10 hours)

 Other Policies and Exemptions